|54 KB||54 KB|

 - Don't Be Late.

 - Bring any witnesses, pictures, and letters with you.
-(You cannot say that you have a picture at home or a friend who would back you up.
+(You cannot say that you have a picture at home or a friend who would back up your version of events.
 The picture or the friend must be with you in court.)
+Bring extra copies of any documents you want to use.
+Once you give the documents to the court you can’t get them back.
+If you have pictures on a cell phone try to have them printed off so you can give them to the court.

-- Beginning in January 2008, you will probably be sent to mediation before having a court hearing.
+- You will probably be sent to mediation before having a court hearing.
 This means that you meet with the landlord and a court mediator.
-The mediator does not take sides.
+The mediator works for the court system and does not take sides.
 The mediator's job is to talk to both sides to see if you can reach an agreement.
 You must mediate in "good faith," but you don't have to agree to anything that you believe is wrong or unfair.
 If you reach an agreement, the mediator will put it in writing and have you sign it.
 Then it is presented to the judge for approval as a court order.
 If you do not agree, your case will be set for a court hearing.

 All witnesses will be sworn in.
-The judge will ask the landlord to give his side of the story first.
-After he presents his case, you will be given a chance to ask the landlord questions.
-You may want to ask follow-up questions to clarify his earlier statements, or to bring out information he has not talked about.
+The judge will ask the landlord to give their side of the story first.
+After the landlord presents their case, you will be given a chance to ask the landlord questions.
+You may want to ask follow-up questions to clarify his earlier statements, or to bring out information the landlord has not talked about.
 He may also present other witnesses.
 You may ask them questions, too, after they have finished telling their stories.

 When it is your turn to testify, tell the judge your story as clearly and simply as you can.
 Think about the reasons you raised in your written answer about why you shouldn't be evicted.